XWeiZhou/qSIP-workflow-for-15N-analysis/README.md

    - Perform multiple sequence alignment with MUSCLE.

 3.3. **Construct a phylogenetic tree**
+   - Determine the best-fit substitution model using ModelFinder.
-   - Construct a maximum likelihood phylogenetic tree with IQ-TREE, using 1,000 ultrafast bootstrap replicates and 1,000 approximate likelihood ratio test replicates to robustly assess branch support.
+   - Construct a maximum likelihood phylogenetic tree in IQ-TREE using the best-fit substitution model (TIM2+F+R6) selected by ModelFinder based on the Bayesian Information Criterion (BIC).
+Branch support was rigorously evaluated with 1,000 ultrafast bootstrap replicates and 1,000 approximate likelihood ratio test replicates.
 3.4. **Visualize and annotate**
    - Upload the tree to [iTOL](http://itol.embl.de/) and annotate with taxonomy, EAF and ΔEAF.